cmitsakopoulos/Paris-Saclay_Notes/Bioinformatics_Tools/BLOSUM62.md

 * **Gap extension penalty: Gep**.
 * **Equation** to calculate alignment score: **Scoring gap(Sg) \= Gop \+ N occurences x Gep**.
   *  If Sg is low per region, gaps should be groups (favourable), if Sg is high, gaps are ungrouped (unfavourable).
-* **Needleman and Wunsch** algorithm, dynamic calculation of alignment scores for global alignment, a large matrix will